qgis/QGIS-Documentation/source/docs/user_manual/print_composer/create_output.rst

 Use project defined relations for atlas creation
 ------------------------------------------------

-For users with HTML and Javascript knowledge it's possible to operate on GeoJSON objects and use project defined relations from the QGIS project.
+For users with HTML and Javascript knowledge it is possible to operate on GeoJSON objects and use project defined relations from the QGIS project.
 The difference between this approach and using expressions directly inserted into the HTML is that it gives you a full, unstructured GeoJSON feature to work with.
-This means that you can use the existing Javascript libraries and functions which operate on GeoJSON feature representations.
+This means that you can use existing Javascript libraries and functions that operate on GeoJSON feature representations.

 The following code includes all related child features from the defined relation.